 Join Syracuse University faculty members and local experts and visit several European cities where the changing transportation, food supply, waste cycle, and energy balance demonstrates an alternative urbanism that is on the way to reducing their carbon footprint by more than half.
 While the overall question of how to confront changing climate remains the central political issue of the future, you will examine inspiring transitional examples of new lifestyles that tend to bring citizens into denser living situations, reduce their collective needs for energy, manage their waste more economically, and in general produce a more satisfying existence.
 You will research specific aspects such as car-sharing, bike paths, zero kilometer markets, co-working, co-housing, geothermal energy, and urban agriculture.
 Most of your meals will be geared to the principles of slow food, and much of your transport will be on bicycles and trains.
 You will meet practitioners in alternative energy and urbanism, and read text on a specific theme prepared for each city.

-Eco-City Europe is offered as a post-semester seminar in the spring (April-May).
+Eco-City Europe is offered as a post-semester seminar in the spring.
 It begins after the Florence semester program ends and returns to Florence upon completion.

 The course will have a seminar format, with lectures framing issues at the beginning of each session, followed by discussion of readings and student presentations.
 You will be assigned preparatory readings prior to the start of the seminar, and oral presentations will be assigned.